What is Insurance Pre-Licensing?

 How to Get Your State Insurance License

 - Complete Pre-Licensing Education: Finish your state-approved course through ExamFX (see discount above).
 You'll receive a certificate of completion.
+Note: Wisconsin does not allow combined Life & Health or Property & Casualty exams — you must complete individual courses for each line of authority.

 - Get Appointed: Once licensed, you'll need to be appointed by at least one insurance company to sell their products.